 Appropriative groundwater rights are analogous to appropriative rights for surface water.
 They are acquired through the actual pumping and use of water and are not limited to use on the overlying land.
 Groundwater can be exported out of a watershed under an appropriative water right or exported away from the groundwater basin.
 They are not limited to non-native water; an appropriator can divert imported water as long as its abandoned, but if the importer imports the water and recharges the groundwater basin with the intent to recoup that water, then that’s not considered abandoned and it’s not available for appropriation.
 The same priority system applies: first in time, first in right.
 Appropriative rights to groundwater are subject to forfeiture for non-use.

 “The big difference is no permitting system,” said Ms. Heinrich.
 “Now we have SGMA, so hopefully that will bring some regulation and better practices to groundwater use.”

-Pueblo rights are the highest priority rights that are held by the cities the seceded a historic Spanish or Mexican pueblo.
-There are only a handful of pueblos on California, so these type of rights rarely come up.
+Pueblo rights are the highest priority rights that are held by a city.
+These rights can apply to a city that was once an historic Spanish or Mexican “pueblo” if the city has been deemed to “succeed” to all the rights, claims, and powers of the Pueblo in regard to property, and water allocation.
+There are only a handful of pueblos in California, so these types of rights rarely come up.

 “If you are a city and you’re lucky enough to be a successor to one of these historic pueblos, then you may have pueblo water rights which are paramount rights to whatever native surface or groundwater originated in the original pueblo,” said Ms. Heinrich.
 “The water can be used anywhere within the modern city’s limits, but it is limited to whatever water was available within the pueblo.”